paitiewfrance/paitiewfrance.github.io/tour-languedoc-roussillon-midi-pyrenee/toulouse-carcassonne-cathare-albi-auch.md

 After lunch, visit the architectural gem of Bruniquel, listed as one of the most beautifull village in France and dominated by the silhouette of its two imposing castles.
 Go back in Middle age time and stroll in its charming paved side streets,  wander the old residences from the 14th, 15th and 16th century.
 Continue to the summit of the village where Bruniquel's two castles stand.
 Admire the knights' room, the Queen Brunehaut's tower and the Rennaissance style  gallery.
 A splendid panoramic view of the Aveyron Valley will complete the tour of this site.

 Next, we will proceed to Moissac, an important site on the medieval Saint James way pilgrimage trail to Santiago de la Composta.
+We will visit the Abbey
 We will then take direction to Auch, located at about 90 kilometers away from Moissac.
 Checkin - dinner and night at Auch.